aryszka/reworse/readme.md

 };
 ```

-A filter a is a javascript module that exports a function.
-The exported
+A reworse filter a is a javascript module that exports a function.
-function will be executed on each request the proxy is processing.
 The
+exported function will be executed on each request the proxy is
-filter function will receive node.js' request and response objects as
+processing.
+The filter function will receive node.js' request and
-arguments.
+response objects as arguments.

 If a filter function returns a truthy value, that indicates to the proxy
 that the filter handles the current request by sending a response, and